MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 ### Add tasks

-To add more tasks onto the canvas, open the **Add** dropdown menu and select the desired task type.
+To add more tasks to the canvas, open the **Add** dropdown menu and select the desired task type.

 :::image type="content" source="./media/taskflows-overview/add-task.png" alt-text="Screenshot showing the Add dropdown menu on the task flow canvas.":::